benvaljean/benvaljean.github.io/_posts/2010-03-07-Recovering_Active_Directory.markdown

 ### Disaster Recovery of Active Directory

-If there are no DCs available for a domain: Rebulid a DC as the first DC in the domain or forest, whichever is appropriate.
+If there are no DCs available for a domain: Rebuild a DC as the first DC in the domain or forest, whichever is appropriate.
 An authoritative AD Restore must then be performed.